Notes on the data: Health risk factors

 Adequate fruit intake meeting the 2013 National Health and Medical Research Council (NHMRC) Australian Dietary Guidelines.
 The minimum number of serves recommended in the 2013 NHMRC Australian Dietary Guidelines is 1.5 serves for children aged 4 to 8 years and two for person aged 9 years and over.
 For more information, refer to the ABS National Health Survey: First Results, 2017-18 (Cat. no. 4364.0.55.001) Glossary.

 Geography: Data available by quintile of socioeconomic disadvantage of area and Remoteness Areas

 Numerator: Estimated population aged 4 to 17 years who had an adequate fruit intake

 Denominator: Total population aged 4 to 17 years

-Detail of analysis: Indirectly age-standardised rate per 100 persons (aged 4 to 17 years); and/or indirectly age-standardised ratio, based on the Australian standard
+Detail of analysis: Indirectly age-standardised rate per 100 population (aged 18 years and over); and/or indirectly age-standardised ratio, based on the Australian standard

 Source: Compiled by PHIDU based on direct estimates from the 2017–18 National Health Survey, ABS Survey TableBuilder.